 The first suspicious incident regarding Professor Snape in PS/SS was the broom hexing at the Gryffindor/Slytherin match.
 This was the first match of the year.
 By the end of the book, there is no confusion on QuirrellMort’s part as to who had countered the attempt to hex Potter off his broom.
 Nor, interestingly enough, is there any particular annoyance expressed over Snape’s having done so.
 But, then, handled carefully, Snape’s culpability in that incident would have been a piece of cake to explain away.
 All Snape would have needed to do would be to convince QuirrellMort that he did not know whose hex he was countering.

 If you have read the companion article posted under the title of ‘The Quirrell Debacle’, you will already know that, in my reading of what was going on in that adventure, there was never any uncertainly on Dumbledore’s part as to who was serving as Voldemort’s agent, or of what was under Quirrell’s turban.
 It is also reasonable to suspect that Dumbledore had probably at least taken the Heads of Houses into his confidence regarding the matter.
-He would certainly have at least taken Snape into his confidence, since (DHs’ innuendoes, notwithstanding) Snape would have still been much too valuable to Dumbledore as an agent to allow him to risk himself by blundering about, without a clue in the presence of his former Master.
+He would certainly have at least taken Snape into his confidence, since (DHs’ innuendos, notwithstanding) Snape would have still been much too valuable to Dumbledore as an agent to let him risk himself blundering about, without a clue in the presence of his former Master.

-That, upon arrival, Voldemort found his former agent in the school to be still at his post and faithfully performing as much as he could manage to execute of his original mission (Snape was almost certainly told to await Voldemort’s signal before completing the mission, and to all appearances was still awaiting that signal), speaks a good deal more highly in Snape’s favor than the inaction taken by Voldemort’s other followers among the idle rich.
-And it isn’t like Snape had appeared tp be particularly happy to be at Hogwarts over Year 1, did it?
+That, upon arrival, Voldemort found his former agent in the school to be still at his post and faithfully performing as much as he could manage to execute of his original mission (Snape was almost certainly told to await Voldemort’s signal before initiating the mission, and to all appearances was still awaiting that signal), which speaks a good deal more highly in Snape’s favor than the inaction taken by Voldemort’s other followers among the idle rich.
+And it isn’t like Snape had appeared to be particularly happy to be at Hogwarts over Year 1, did it?
 Snape’s lack of apparent joy in his profession would also go some way to suggest that his sullen determination to hang on to it is due to a sense of duty.

 Such attempts upon Snape’s part also included a dogged determination to execute his original orders by repeatedly applying for the DADA position.
-It is clear from this last that Voldemort had not let Snape in on the fact that the position really was cursed.
+It is clear from this last that Voldemort probably had not let Snape in on the fact that the position really was cursed.
 Tom may even have found the irony amusing.
 If Dumbledore had ever relented on the issue, Snape would have no longer been there.